facebook-adblock/facebook_adblock/README.md

 All processed DOM elements are flagged with `data-blocked` attribute.
 Possible values are:

-- `whitelist`: whitelisted
+- `allowedList`: allowed list
-- `blacklist`: blocked due to blacklist check
+- `blockedList`: blocked due to blocked list check
 - `sponsored`: blocked due to sponsored label

 You can use dev tools console with CSS selectors like `*[data-blocked]` or `*[data-blocked=sponsored]`.